>>

 making the adjustments necessary to get them into victory lane

-- ahead of their competition."
 "That benefits every racer," added Diemel, "even

 if your season doesn't start until May and you race one night